peadargrant/applied_data_arch/01_server/vpn_access_lab.md

 A VPN is essentially the same as theoretically plugging a long network cable into one of the network jacks in the lab.
 It tunnels traffic through your computers existing WiFi or ethernet connection via the internet to a gateway located in DkIT.
-Your computer has an additional virtual IP address that is within a DkIT range.
+Your computer temporarily gets an additional virtual IP address that is within a DkIT range.

 # Requirements